fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 ```

-The method _handleLogin_, which is  responsible for sending the form, does not yet do anything.
+The method _handleLogin_, which is  responsible for handling the data in the form, is yet to be implemented.

 Logging in is done by sending an HTTP POST request to server address <i>api/login</i>.
 Let's separate the code responsible for this request to its own module, to file <i>services/login.js</i>.